ajpung/otter/README.md

-# TADA
+# River Critters
-A tool for antenna data analysis.
+A machine learning tool to predict the presence and density of woodland creatures images taken by trail cameras.

 # Introduction
-Working in conjunction with an antenna, SDRs are used to monitor and capture radio frequency (RF) signals captured by the antenna and turn them into a more user-friendly and analyzable data source.
-The script relies on miniconda3.

 Notes and commands used to contribute are contained in the documentation.